flairNLP/flair-lms/README.md

 # Changelog

+**September 2019**: Multilingual Flair Embeddings trained on JW300 corpus are released.

-**September 2019**: All Flair Embeddings that are now officially available in Flair >= *0.4.3* are listed.
+September 2019: All Flair Embeddings that are now officially available in Flair >= *0.4.3* are listed.

 # Parameters